JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 - Some startup logs in `/etc/kafka-connect/log4j.properties`
 - There are also some random logs not using Log4j, they are defined in `/usr/lib/jvm/jre/conf/logging.properties`

-If you want to format everything to JSON, I would recommend to enter inside the docker image, look for those files, and change them as desired.
+If you want to format everything to JSON, I would recommend entering inside the docker image, looking for those files, and changing them as desired.
 Your Dockerfile could then replace them while creating the image.

 :::warning
 There are still some logs during the start-up not formatted as JSON.
-Confluent's Kafka Connect is using a [Python script to start up the service](https://github.com/confluentinc/confluent-docker-utils/blob/master/confluent/docker_utils/cub.py), and that service is using some `prints` that does not belong to any Log4j, so they are not formatted in any way.
+Confluent's Kafka Connect is using a [Python script to start up the service](https://github.com/confluentinc/confluent-docker-utils/blob/master/confluent/docker_utils/cub.py), and that service is using some `prints` that do not belong to any Log4j, so they are not formatted in any way.

-If you want to format those `prints` too, you will need to do something else as they don't have any configuration file.
+If you want to format those `prints` too, you will need to do something else as they don't have any configuration files.
 You could use a `sed` command to replace them, or you could modify the `cub.py` file in your image with the desired format.
 :::